Mailfilter fails to POP timestamp in message-ID invalid

 I loaded Wireshark to see if my traffic was leaving and though I could see the DNS queries for AAAA and A records there was no TSP traffic (Tunnel Setup Protocol) to the freenet6.net IPv4 address (I’m using gogoc package out of the box).
 This means that the browser connection was not getting to the tunnel interface.
 This means firewalling or kernel.

-If I run the Firestarter then I also see the tun (routed IP tunnel) but no traffic passes.
+If I run the Firestarter then I also see the tun (routed IP tunnel) but no traffic passes (note: that I have since removed Firestarter and now run Gufw).

 Well the IPv6 is in the kernel but I had ufw enabled and that doesn’t have IPv6 enabled by default so you get the error message if you try and use ping6 of e.g.